oriolgual/reefpoints/source/posts/2015-07-15-color-and-culture.md

 ### Green
 ![Islam, recycling, yes symbols collage](https://i.imgur.com/PaS1pum.jpg)

 The color green is most often used to mean money.
-Because, well, one of the richest countries in the world happens to print money in this green color.
-The color of money in the US is actually related to an earlier Dutch reference: the cloth on bankers’ money counting tables used to be a deep emerald green.
-Regardless of the source - other countries with much more varied color currencies simply had to adjust to how the US read “green”.
+It just happens that one of the richest countries in the world prints “greenbacks”.
+Our green currency is partially due to the plentiful and stable ink that was available at the time, but also related to an earlier Dutch reference: the cloth on bankers’ money counting tables used to be a deep emerald green.
+Regardless of the source - other countries with much more varied color currencies simply had to adjust to how the US reads “green”.

 In predominantly Muslim countries, a stronger cultural reference for the color green is the religion of Islam.

-When  we’re talking about natural things, or, say, sourcing materials - green stands for ecology and recycling.
+When  we’re talking about natural things, or, say, sourcing construction materials - green stands for ecology and recycling.

-And finally, the meaning of green in user interfaces (when it is part of a system with red and yellow) is similar to a traffic light: green is “success”.
+And, of course, the meaning of green in user interfaces is similar to a traffic light: green is “success”.

 Let’s keep going.